 The Western states include:

-The Western Pathways Conference is organized by the Global Pathways Institute at Arizona State University in collaboration with prominent national and Western partners, as well as leading organizations in Oregon.
-The 2019 Conference is being hosted by Oregon Governor Kate Brown.
+The Western Pathways Conference is organized by the Global Pathways Institute at Arizona State University in collaboration with prominent national and Western partners.
+The 2019 Conference was hosted by Oregon Governor Kate Brown.